Screenshots

 dconf GNOME Policy Configuration

-Restrict access to individual KDE System Settings modules by category — window manager, appearance, screen lock, security, and more.
-Modules marked as restricted are hidden from users entirely.
+Restrict KDE Kiosk actions and lock down individual System Settings (KCM) modules by category — window manager, appearance, screen lock, security, and more.
+Restricted modules are hidden from users entirely.

 Polkit Policy

-Author Polkit rules through a structured form — define action IDs, groups, session requirements, and result (allow / deny / authenticate).
+Author Polkit rules through a structured form — exact action IDs, action prefixes, subject filters, and action.lookup() variable conditions for matching on action variables.
 Bor generates and deploys the JavaScript rule automatically.

 Nodes